 A green, metal signpost with white writing.
 The words Chappy Ferry and a left-pointing arrow.
 A street in the background with redbrick sidewalks and white colonial houses in Edgartown Martha's Vineyard

-3. Martha’s Vineyard Tours and Transportation Jaws Tour
+2. Martha’s Vineyard Tours and Transportation Private Jaws Tour

 This is a 4-hour, private Martha’s Vineyard Jaws tour which takes you to filming locations all over the island.
 You’ll travel by van and there are two regular stops on the tour in the towns of Menemsha (where Quint’s shack was located) and Aquinnah.

 The tour guide may also stop at Memorial Wharf in Edgartown Harbor where you can see the Chappaquiddick Ferry featured in the film.
-This tour can also take you to the famous Martha’s Vineyard Jaws Bridge.
-The guide carries towels in the van if you are brave enough to jump!
+This tour will also take you over the famous Martha’s Vineyard Jaws Bridge.

 This tour will pick you up from anywhere on the island which saves you time and expense getting to and from a meeting point.
 I also love that they can customise the tour with extra stops as long as they can be done in the 4 hour window.